How does credit card debt hold you back?

-Katie Kelton is the Senior Writer on Bankrate’s credit cards team, where she brings eight years of experience writing creative and financial content to help cardholders get savvy with their credit.
+Katie Kelton is a senior writer on Bankrate’s credit cards team and Certified Credit Counselor™ with the National Association of Certified Credit Counselors, bringing eight years of experience writing creative and financial content to help cardholders get savvy with their credit.
 She makes complex topics easy to understand — like how to read Bankrate survey data, maximize your credit card rewards or bump up your credit score.
 Thanks to the cards in her wallet, she hasn’t paid for a flight in months, and each of her (frequent) coffee shop stops puts cash back into her pocket.

 Readers who share her curiosity about everyday people’s credit habits can tap into her survey data stories — like Americans’ debt usage and thoughts on tipping.